isabellebond/geneprioritisation/README.md

 - ** Not included ** Astra Zeneca rare variant burden testing results.
 I didn't incorporate this into files as they have now released a [WGS 500K dataset](https://azphewas.com/about) (I was using 470K) - file headings may be different.
 You can email them to get the full dataset (CGR-Informatics-Support@astrazeneca.com.)
 - Expression data from opentargets.
 - Protein linking data from [String](https://string-db.org/cgi/download?sessionId=bscuhgQuCQxz) - detailed links file.
 Looking for known experimental links between known cligen genes involved in disease and the genes of interest.
 A link is said to have moderate evidence if the experimental score is above 400.
 Data for all links with non-zero data is recorded.
 If there is more than one protein with a link, values are separated by '; '.
 - Chembl known drugs (from opentargets).
-Drugs with an indication for a linked 'Phenotypic abnormality' in the human phenotype ontology. ** Abi's drug tractability data might be better to use here **
+Drugs with an indication for a linked 'Phenotypic abnormality' in the human phenotype ontology, not available as outdated. ** Abi's drug tractability data might be better to use here **
--
+- GWAS assocation data using [Opentargets l2g data](https://platform-docs.opentargets.org/gentropy/locus-to-gene-l2g#:~:text=Based%20on%20genetic%20and%20functional,ranging%20from%200%20to%201.).
+The GWAS association must be with a matched efo ancestor term as defined in ontology_mapping.manualedits.txt.
+An association is said to be True if l2g score is > 0.5.
+- Mouse phenotype data downloaded from Opentargets, sourced from [Mouse Genome Informatics](https://www.informatics.jax.org/).